scaife-viewer/scaife-viewer/README.md

 ## Deploying via Docker

-> In order to invalidate the client-side cache, be sure to bump the `API_VERSION` in `webpack.config.js` prior to each deploy.

 A sample docker-compose configuration is available at `deploy/docker-compose.yml`.

 Copy `.env.example` and customize environment variables for your deployment: